 Dermatologic Surgery and Cutaneous Oncology

-The Division of Dermatology section of Dermatologic Surgery and Cutaneous Oncology offers comprehensive care for cutaneous malignancies including basal and squamous cell carcinoma, melanoma, adnexnal neoplasms other rare tumors.
+The Department of Dermatology section of Dermatologic Surgery and Cutaneous Oncology offers comprehensive care for cutaneous malignancies including basal and squamous cell carcinoma, melanoma, adnexnal neoplasms other rare tumors.
 We perform the full array of surgical procedures including excision of benign and malignant tumors, Mohs micrographic surgery, scar revision, and dermabrasion.
 Dermatology residents each have a weekly procedure clinic staffed by an attending physician or surgical fellow in which they learn basic to advanced surgical techniques in a progressive manner, as well as nonsurgical management of cutaneous malignancies.
 In addition, third year residents rotate through the Mohs clinic.
 The clinic is staffed by our four surgical attendings, a Mohs surgery fellow and our nurse practitioner.

 Mary E. Maloney, M.D. - Director of Dermatologic Surgery

 Mary E. Maloney, M.D., Professor of Medicine and Director of Dermatologic Surgery, received her B.A. degree from Connecticut College.
 Dr. Maloney pursued her medical degree at the University of Vermont, graduating in 1977.
 She trained in Internal Medicine at Hartford Hospital through 1979, and then completed her dermatology residency in 1982 at Dartmouth-Hitchcock Clinic.
 This was followed by a research fellowship at the University of California at San Francisco in 1982 and a fellowship in dermatologic surgery in 1983.
 Dr. Maloney was on the medical faculty at Dartmouth, and then at the University of Vermont before moving to the Milton S. Hershey Medical Center in 1988 where she was promoted to Professor of Medicine and Director of Dermatological Surgery.
-She moved to UMass Memorial Health Care in 1999 where she is the Chief of the Division of Dermatology.
+She moved to UMass Memorial Health Care in 1999 where she is the Chair of the Deparment of Dermatology.

 Dr. Maloney is a past president of the Association of Academic Dermatologic Surgery and past secretary of the American Society of Dermatologic Surgery.
 In 1999, she chaired both the Council on Education and the Scientific Assembly Council for the American Academy of Dermatology, with responsibility for the education and management of the largest dermatological scientific session in the world.
 She has served on the board of directors of the American Academy or Dermatology and was Assistant Secretary Treasurer from 2004-2007 and Secretary Treasurer from 2007-2010.
 She is the author of 'The Dermatologic Surgical Suite', and has edited two textbooks, 'Cutaneous Oncology' and 'Surgical Dermatopathology', and has been very active in leadership activities in dermatology.